-During standard price periods we are open every day, 9am - 5pm.
-During saver price periods we are open 5 days a week, 9am - 5pm, including every Saturday and Sunday.
-The two days that we close vary from week to week as try to choose the sunniest days to be open!
+During standard price periods we are open every day, 10am - 5pm.
+During saver price periods we are open 5 days a week, 10am - 5pm, including every Saturday and Sunday.
+The two days that we close vary from week to week as we try to choose the sunniest days to be open!
 Please phone to check before travelling.
-Our last hire day, before we close for the winter, is 5 November 2017.

-Learning the ropesBefore you take one of our boats out on the canal you'll watch a 5-minute information film which tells you everything you need to know about taking one of our boats on the canal.
-Next you'll be given your lifejacket: canoeists of any age are required to wear a life jacket; if you're hiring an electric day boat, each member of your party will be offered a lifejacket and non-swimmers and under-16 year olds are required to wear one.
+Learning the ropesBefore you start your cruise, you'll watch a 5-minute information film which tells you everything you need to know about taking one of our boats on the canal.
+Next you'll be given your life jacket: we offer life jackets to everyone, and non-swimmers and under-16 year olds are required to wear one.
 Then it's into the boat and a member of staff will run through the controls so you can have a safe, enjoyable trip on the canal.
 And in case you need a reminder later on in the day, you'll find in your boat some laminated sheets to help you - foolproof instructions, a map and our telephone number!

 Places to eat

 ** Many local businesses have restricted opening hours at present.
 Please contact them to check when planning your day out on the canal.**

 Heading North from our wharf at Llangattock, The Old Rectory is about half an hour away, and The Coach and Horses pub at Llangynidr is roughly two and a half hours away.

 Heading South from our base at Llangattock, you'll find The Bridge End Inn and the Village Fish Bar at Gilwern, and further south The Tafarn y Bont pub at Govilon.

 There are some lovely cafes and a deli in Crickhowell, if you prefer to create your own picnic to take with you.